evrmgzm/Quantum-game/README.md

 # Quantum Game - A Logic Puzzle Game

-Particle Discovery is a captivating logic puzzle game built with React and Tailwind CSS.
+Quantum Game is a captivating logic puzzle game built with React and Tailwind CSS.
 Players use clues and deduction to locate hidden particles on a grid, managing a limited energy supply.
 The game features a clean, responsive UI and multi-language support (English & Turkish).

 ---